irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Barebone skills - Always run "Bullseye" for armor gating, rest is up to you.

 Build 1 - Brawler copy https://pd2builder.netlify.app/?s=1G000100811Q380-62h1i00g150&p=m&c=3-41&a=0&t=h&d=03
 A unique version of copycat that is not available in vanilla.
 Use Brawler's 9th copy (23/25), and stack all neutral "pick a boost" cards for dodge (3/4).
 You can use either Doctor bags or Ammo bags as your primary deployable since both are maxed out, but ammo is preferred, since this build doesn't provide high damage bonuses.
-Brawler copy card will provide you with the best armor gating in the game, but you need to perfectly time a kill once every 6 seconds to gain this benefit, if you don't actively use melee.
-This benefit + dodge + health invulnerability provides a relatively easy to play, but not the most powerful playstyle.
+Brawler copy card can potentially provide you with the best armor gating in the game, but you need to actively use melee for best stacking.
+This benefit + dodge + health invulnerability provides a really fun, even if not the most powerful, playstyle.
 Weapons to use:
 200 damage class silenced Assault Rifle primary focused on accuracy and concealment, and a 200 damage class silenced SMG secondary focused on stability.
 Weapons with burst fire mode recommended.
 Any 25+ damage class melee.